aniemerg/atropos/environments/smolagents_integration/README.md

 # Atropos-SmolaGents Integration

-This integration enables the use of SmolaGents' agent capabilities with Atropos' server-based LLM architecture for benchmarking with the GAIA benchmark.
+This integration enables the use of SmolaGents' agent capabilities with Atropos' server-based LLM architecture for both GAIA benchmark evaluation and high-quality training data generation.

 ## Overview